Unnati052003/demo/README.md

 # demo
-This is a domo for git &amp; github class
+This is a domo for git &amp; github class.